Iraxon/metasulfate/README.md

 ## License

-Metasulfate and the Metasulfate interpreter are free and open source software under the GNU GPL v3 or later.
+Metasulfate is free and open source software under the GNU GPL v3 or later.